Home » Bridging Loans » A Guide To Buying An Unmortgageable Property

 As mentioned above, if your application makes sense then your application will stand a good chance of being approved.

 The biggest factor that impacts the likelihood of success is your exit strategy – how you will repay your bridging loan.
-A strong and reliable exit strategy means that the risk of failing to repay the loan is reduced, therefore reducing the risk to the lender.
+For most unmortgageable properties, the exit strategy is to return the property to a mortgageable state and then either sell or refinance the property.

 Where the scope of work required is considered to be complex, they may ask that you work with an experienced professional who does have suitable experience.